donal/odnd-junior-3lbb/README.md

 Surprised on a roll of 1 or 2.

 If one side gains surprise, they are within 1-3" and can take a full round of actions — the surprised side cannot act.
-Surprising side gain initiative on the next round.
+Surprising side gains initiative on the next round.

 ### Turn order